lambdaclass/lambdaworks_stark_platinum/docs/src/starks/layouts.md

 Now, to do this, we will need to evaluate the multiple rows taking in account they are part of the same step.
 To make things easier, we will add a dummy flag D, whose purpose is to make the evaluation move in a number which is a potency of 2.

-The trace will now look like this:
+If we were evaluating the Frame where the constraints should give 0, the frame movement would look like this:

 ```diff
 + A0 | B0 | C0